ivnvxd/pyquest/README.md

 ##### Bytes <a id="bytes"></a>

 [`bytes`](https://docs.python.org/3/library/stdtypes.html#bytes-objects) objects are immutable sequences of single bytes, or integers in the range 0 ≤ _x_ ≤ 255.
 Conceptually, `bytes` objects are similar to `str` objects, and you can also think of them as immutable arrays of bytes.
+However, `bytes` objects are not the same as `str` objects, and you cannot use a `bytes` object as a string.

+`bytes` objects can be created using the `bytes()` constructor, or by writing a sequence of bytes in hexadecimal notation.
+For example, `b'hello'` and `bytes.fromhex('68656c6c6f')` are both `bytes` objects.

 ```python